opencadc-metadata-curation/collection2caom2/README.md

 - Number of retries: the number of retries executed.
 Depending on whether and how retry is enabled in config.yml, this value is the cumulative number of entries processed more than once.
 - Number of errors: the number of failures after the final retry.
 If this number is zero, a retry fixed the failures, so all entries were eventually ingested.
 - Number of rejections: the number of entries that are rejected due to well-known processing failures.
+- Number of skipped: the number of entries with a checksum that is the same at the data source as it is in CADC storage.
+If the checksum is the same, the pipeline can make no changes to either the data or metdata, so it doesn't try.

 ## Repository Configuration
 The CAOM2 repositories: